-- Light ranch dressing, recipe follows in notes below
+- Light ranch dressing, see notes below

-- 2 - 3 green onions, whites discarded, greens chopped
+- 2 green onions, chopped

-- In a large mixing bowl toss potatoes with olive oil, salt and pepper.
+In a large mixing bowl toss potatoes with olive oil, salt and pepper.
 Spread onto prepared baking dish.
 Bake in preheated oven 20 minutes, then remove from oven and toss*.

-Move potatoes closer to center (just so there isn't a lot of extra space between them), sprinkle evenly with cheddar then return to oven and bake several minutes longer just until cheese has melted.
+Move potatoes closer to center so there isn't lots of extra space between them, sprinkle evenly with cheddar then return to oven and bake several minutes longer just until cheese has melted.

-For the light ranch dressing: To a small mixing bowl add 1 (5.3 oz) container fat free plain Greek yogurt, 2 Tbsp full fat mayo, 2 Tbsp milk, 1 tsp lemon juice, 1 1/2 tsp dried parsley, 1/4 tsp dried dill, 1/4 tsp onion powder, 1/8 tsp garlic powder, 1/4 tsp salt and 1/8 tsp pepper and stir just to blend.
-Don't over mix or it will thin.
+For the light ranch dressing: In a mixing bowl stir together 1 (5.3 oz) container plain Greek yogurt, 2 Tbsp full fat mayo, 2 Tbsp milk, 1 tsp lemon juice, 1 1/2 tsp dried parsley, 1/4 tsp dried dill, 1/4 tsp onion powder, 1/8 tsp garlic powder, S & P to taste.
+Or try with my traditional ranch recipe HERE.

 *A thin metal spatula works best to flip so you can break the few potatoes that stick away from pan.